Sicklinghall: Public buildings and amenities

 The village has two churches; St Peter's (Church of England), and the Church of the Immaculate Conception (Roman Catholic).
 There is a pub called The Scott's Arms, a primary school and a village hall.
 There are ponds at either end of the village.

 Sicklinghall has a range of equestrian-related centres in and around the village's centre, with the Sicklinghall Park livery located in the village centre, and Hill Croft Farm Riding Stables located about 0.6 mi west of the village on the road towards Kirkby Overblow.

 Sports teams

 Sicklinghall has a cricket team playing in the local Wetherby Cricket League.
 The ground is situated at the top of the village, the club having moved from nearby Stockeld Park in 2002.
 In 2016 an arson attack on the cricket club destroyed the pavilion.

-Celebrities
+Notable people

 Former Leeds United and Aston Villa manager David O'Leary is a resident of Sicklinghall.

-Sir Robert Ogden the racehorse owner currently resides in Sicklinghall.